Farhan Ahmed Jovan

-Biography
+Farhan Ahmed Jovan (born 18 September 1992) is a Bangladeshi television and film actor and model.
+He started his acting career by appearing in the TV drama University (2012).
+He made his film debut on big screen with the film Ostitto (2016).

+Early life

 Jovan has a younger brother and sister.
 Their father, a businessman, has worked in the United States since 2014.
 As of 2015, Jovan was enrolled in the BBA program at United International University in Dhaka.

+Personal life

+Jovan married Sajin Ahmed Nirjona in 2024.

+Acting career

 Jovan started his career in 2011 as a model in a television advertisement for Bangladeshi food brand Pran.
 Two years later he made his television show debut on Atiq Zaman's series University.
 His music video Ichchey Manush from the natok (TV drama) Shawon Gaanwala was the fifth most viewed Bangladeshi song on YouTube in 2016.

-Farhan Ahmed Jovan was a breath of fresh air when he made his debut in 2013, as he went on to solidify his place in the industry with his hard work and talent.